szilvasyz/tapuino-bare/README.md

 * to make Tapuino code runnable on hardwares built around bare AVR chips, first ATMega644/1284

-* to make Tapuino possible to use withold 8-bit computers with simple magnetophone (audio) interface
+* to make Tapuino possible to use with old 8-bit computers equipped with simple magnetophone (audio) interface

 Additionally minor comfort changes or bugfixes would be implemented.
 Hungarian interface language is still to be included.